The Boswell Sisters: Early life and education

-Martha and Connie were born in Kansas City, Missouri.
-Helvetia was born in Birmingham, Alabama.
-Born to former vaudevillian Clyde "A. C." Boswell and his music-loving wife Meldania, the sisters—along with their 14-year-old brother Clyde Jr. (Clydie)—landed in New Orleans as children in 1914.
-The sisters were raised in a middle-class family at 3937 Camp Street in New Orleans, Louisiana.
-The sisters' parents and Aunt Mattie and Uncle Charlie originally sang as a barbershop quartet, and this love of music and singing was passed on to the children.
+Martha and Connie were born in Kansas City, Missouri; Helvetia was born in Birmingham, Alabama.
+Their parents were manager and former vaudevillian from Indiana Alfred Clyde "A. C." Boswell (1877–1944) and his music-loving wife Meldania George Foore (1871–1947), originally from Missouri.
+The sisters—along with their 14-year-old brother Clyde Jr. (Clydie)—landed in New Orleans, Louisiana as children in 1914.
+They were raised in a middle-class family home at 3937 Camp Street.
+The sisters' parents, their Aunt Mattie, and their Uncle Charlie originally sang as a barbershop quartet.
+This love of music and singing was passed on to the children.

 Martha, Connie, and Vet studied classical piano, cello, and violin, respectively, under the tutelage of Tulane University professor Otto Finck.
 They performed their classical repertoire in local recitals, often as a trio, but the city's jazz scene swiftly won them over, personally and professionally.
-"We studied classical music...and were being prepared for the stage and a concert tour throughout the United States, but the saxophone got us," Martha said in a 1925 interview with the Shreveport Times.
+"We studied classical music ... and were being prepared for the stage and a concert tour throughout the United States, but the saxophone got us," Martha said in a 1925 interview with the Shreveport Times.

 In addition to providing the young Boswells with formal, classical musical education, Meldania Boswell took her children regularly to see the leading African–American performers of the day at the renowned Lyric Theatre.
 Although Black and White performers and audiences of the period normally were segregated, the Lyric Theatre offered a "Midnight Frolics" program for white-only audiences.
 There, young Connie heard Mamie Smith, whose "Crazy Blues" (1920), the first blues record performed by an African American, was a hit.
 Connie later imitated Smith's style on the Boswells' first record "I'm Gonna Cry (Cryin' Blues)," then settled into her own vocal style.
 Like many middle-class southern households, the Boswell family employed black house servants who, in this musical home environment, were welcome to sing while working, and the girls were known to join in with the singing.
 Helvetia in particular remembered that their housekeeper, named Aunt Rhea, sang traditional African-American lullabies to her at bedtime.
-In interviews, the sisters recalled driving around New Orleans listening for new and interesting sounds, which they often found when being outside African–American churches and barrooms of the French Quarter or wehne listening to street musicians at the French Market.
+In interviews, the sisters recalled driving around New Orleans listening for new and interesting sounds, which they often found when being outside African–American churches and barrooms of the French Quarter or when listening to street musicians at the French Market.
 Connie's other primary vocal influence was the legendary Italian opera tenor Enrico Caruso, whom she saw perform at the Athenaeum in New Orleans: "I used to sit and listen and be amazed by his breathing.
 Then I’d try and do what he was doing.
 I’d take a long breath and hit a lot of notes."